 Overall, the incidence of adverse reactions did not differ appreciably between patients treated with QNASL Nasal Aerosol and those who were treated with placebo.
 Less than 2% of patients in the clinical trials discontinued treatment because of adverse reactions with the rate of withdrawal among patients who received QNASL Nasal Aerosol similar to or lower than the rate among patients who received placebo.
 Table 1 displays the common adverse reactions ( ≥ 1% and greater than placebo-treated patients).

-Table 1: Adverse Events With ≥ 1% Incidence
+Table 1: Adverse Events With ≥ 1% Incidence and

-or Perennial Allergic Rhinitis in Controlled Clinical Trials of 2 to 6 Weeks
+Perennial Allergic Rhinitis in Controlled Clinical Trials of 2 to 6 Weeks

 Duration (Safety Population)